What We Fund

 An Agency Fund may be opened with $50,000.
 Additional contributions can be made any time.

-Annual administrative fees are 1% percent of assets.
+Annual administrative fees are 1% of assets.
 Fund fees cover general operating costs for gift establishment, receipt of assets and contributions, grants, and fund administration.
 Annual investment management fees are separately charged at 0.5% of assets.

 List of Agency Fundholders